 Bake for approximately 20 minutes until golden brown and cooked through.
 Halfway through baking time rotate the pans.

 In the meantime prepare frosting; add cream cheese and butter in a large mixing bowl.
-Beat with an electric mixer until light and fluffy.
-Add sugar, lemon juice, vanilla and salt.
-Beat until mixture is light and fluffy, about 5 minutes.
+Beat with an electric mixer (or stand mixer) until light and fluffy.
+Add remaining ingredients.
+Beat until mixture is light and fluffy, about 3-5 minutes.
 Set aside.

 Remove rolls from oven.
 Spread ¼ of frosting over each pan of rolls.
 Allow to cool slightly and repeat.
 Serve and enjoy!